xenondevs/Docs/docs/nova/addon/items/recipes.md

 | `recipeClass`  |       `KClass<T>`        | The class of your recipe type, must be a subclass of `NovaRecipe`.                                            |
 |    `group`     |    `RecipeGroup<T>?`     | The recipe group that displays the recipe in the recipe explorer gui.                                         |
 | `deserializer` | `RecipeDeserializer<T>?` | The deserializer that deserializes the recipe files to an instance of the previously specified `recipeClass`. |

-!!! danger "Attention"

-    Setting `RecipeGroup` to null can lead to exceptions being thrown when players try to view recipes from that type.

 !!! example "Creating a custom Recipe Type"